Hemsworth takes command as mighty 'Thor'

 "I was cast on Friday night at (director) J.J.
 Abrams' office.
 He said 'You got the job -- you start Monday,'" Hemsworth recalled with a laugh.
 "I didn't know much about what I was doing, but I left myself open and available to what I was doing and tried to find the truth in it.
 It was a lot of fun."

-While George Kirk was captain of his ship for 12 minutes, "Thor" definitely puts Hemsworth in command of the whole film, opening in theaters nationwide on Friday.
+While George Kirk was captain of his ship for 12 minutes, "Thor" definitely puts Hemsworth in command of the whole film.
 The major difference is, while Kirk was a selfless individual who sacrificed himself for 800 others, Thor, when we first meet him, is the complete opposite: arrogant, selfish and hot-headed.

 Lucky for Hemsworth, Thor's attitude only represented his beginnings in an eventful character arc.